michaelwfc/csapp/docs/machine-level-representation-of-programs.md

 ## Control

+Machine code provides two basic low-level mechanisms for implementing conditional behavior:

+- Data-dependent control flow: it tests data values and then alters either the control flow or the data flow based on the results of these tests.
+-

 ### condition code registers

+the CPU maintains a set of single-bit condition code registers describing attributes of the most recent arithmetic or logical operation.
+These registers can then be tested to perform conditional branches.

 - CF: Carry flag.
   The most recent operation generated a carry out of the most significant bit.
 Used to detect overflow for unsigned operations.